Mikkobelly/meet/README.md

 #### Scenario 3: User can collapse an event to hide its details

 - **Given** the main page is open with the list of upcoming events in all cities or specified city
+- **And** user has clicked "show details" button and details of event are shown
 - **When** user clicks "hide details" button for the associated event from the list
 - **Then** user should see less details of the event associated with the clicked button